irozzo-1A/enhancements/keps/sig-cloud-provider/2025-extend-konnectivity-for-both-directions/README.md

 ### Deployment Model

-The agent can be run as static pod or systemd units.
+The agent can be run as static pod or systemd unit.
 In any case the agent should be started to give access to the KAS to the kubelet first and to the hosted pods later.
 This means that using DaemonSets or Deployments is not an option in this setup, because the kubelet would not be able to get the pod manifests from the KAS.
+Note that no communication between kubelet/pods on the node network and KAS will be possible until the agent is up and running.
+Therefore the kubelet must handle the absence of connectivity with the KAS properly (e.g. verify retry logic).

 ### Listening Interface for Konnectivity agent

 As mentioned before, we will be using the Kubernetes default service to route traffic to the Agent.
 The service in itself has a couple of limitations: it can’t be used as a type externalName, thus preventing the use of dynamic IPs (say, Pods’ networking range).
 But also, some general services limitations apply: endpoints can’t use the link-local range and the localhost range.
 This means that we are left with the 3 private IPs ranges (10.0.0.0/8, 172.16.0.0/12 and 192.168.0.0/16).

-When using a StaticPod, the Agent Pod will create a dummy interface (using an init container?), bind to the IP given in the argument `--bind-address` and will start to listen on this IP:local_port (local_port is defined with the `--target` argument).
+The Agent will create a dummy interface, assign it the IP given in the argument `--bind-address` with `host` scope and will start to listen on this IP:local_port (local_port is defined with the `--target` argument).
-With systemd the principle is the same, but the creation and configuration of the interface could be handled with `ExecStartPre` commands.

 ### Authentication between Konnectivity agent and server